 It’s also a good time to have a talk about bullying and harassment and how to handle those behaviours.
 Kids spend a lot of time on their phones and computers, so remember to include social media situations in your discussions.

 If the thoughts of getting organized to go back-to-school feel overwhelming, Out of Chaos can provide customized services to suit your needs.
-Simply send us an inquiry through our website or contact me at 604-813-8189.
+Simply send us an inquiry through our website.

 Image by Stefan Schweihofer from Pixabay